 - Execute both group and individual media training sessions.
 Doing this will prepare your faculty for both types of interviews.

-- Encourage faculty members to answer only media questions that they are comfortable answering.
+- Encourage faculty members to answer only media questions that they’re comfortable answering.

-- Once you start getting interviews set up with top publications, be sure to provide your faculty members with in-depth information on the people with whom they will be speaking.
+- Once you start getting interviews set up with top publications, be sure to provide your faculty members with in-depth information on the people with whom they’ll be speaking.

 Once you’ve prepared your faculty members for interviews and other methods of content creation, you can begin pitching their expertise to members of the media.
 A well-structured media pitch contains the following elements:

 - A well-thought-out lede